Tirasa/syncopeOnJBoss/README.md

 This projects assumes that you have
  1. [Apache Maven 3.0](http://maven.apache.org) installed
- 1. a running JBoss instance, listening to port 8080
+ 1. a running JBoss AS 7.1.1 instance, listening to port 8080

 #### clone ####